haiku/haiku/docs/develop/packages/BuildingPackages.rst

-  ``name`` is the name of the Unix user, ``real_name``, if specified, the real name of the user, ``home_path`` the path to the user's home directory, ``shell_path`` the path to the user's shell, and ``group`` the name of a Unix group the users is a member of.
+  ``name`` is the name of the Unix user, ``real_name``, if specified, the real name of the user, ``home_path`` the path to the user's home directory, ``shell_path`` the path to the user's shell, and ``group+`` is a list of the names of Unix groups the user is a member of (first one is their primary group).
 If the respective components are not specified, ``name`` is also used as the user's real name, "/bin/bash" is the path of the user's shell, and the user will belong to the default user group.
 - ``groups``: A list of names of Unix groups the packaged software requires.
 - ``post-install-scripts``: A list of paths of files included in the package, which shall be executed on package activation.
 Each path must start with